mohammad-kassem/Comptutor-Liaison/README.md

 <img src="./readme/title2.svg" id="project-philosophy"/>

 > Comptutor is a mobile application that connects students with tutors.
-It is a fully digital online tutoring experinece where appointments are managed between students and tutors for live sessions.
+It is a fully digital online tutoring experience where appointments are managed between students and tutors for live sessions.
 Tutors and students are connected based on their subjects of choice.
-Tutors and students are connected through a chatting system.
-Students and tutors are notifed with appointment updates through push notifications.
+Tutors and students are connected through a chat system.
+Students and tutors are notified of appointment updates through push notifications.

 > Comptutor, your tutor on your computer.

 ### Student Stories
-- As a student, I want to be able to see tutors that teach the subjects I am intrested in learning.
+-As a student, I want to be able to see tutors that teach the subjects I am interested in learning.
 - As a student, I want to be able to search for the tutor I have in mind.
-- As a student, I want to be able to search tutors by subjects.
+- As a student, I want to be able to search for tutors by subject.
 - As a student, I want to be able to view a tutor's available times to book a live session.
 - As a student, I want to be notified when my appointment with the tutor is approved.
 - As a student, I want the freedom to cancel an appointment.